 Magic Me relies on voluntary donations to support our work and receives no funding from the government.

-We work with over 900 people a year, helping them to build their sense of wellbeing, sense of community and sense of purpose.
+We work with younger and older people, helping them to build their sense of wellbeing, sense of community and sense of purpose.
 We are on our way to building a stronger, happier society but cannot do it without the support of generous donors.
 These are very strange times and Magic Me is working harder than ever to connect people and champion the rights of people living in care settings to have full and interesting lives.
-Here are some things you can do now:

 If you’d like to show a bigger version of the quiz or project it for the family you can download a powerpoint version here (the last slide has the answers)

-Here are some other things people have been doing for us:
+Here are some things people have been doing for us that might inspire you:

 - Play Dead London have taken their interactive murder mysteries online – knowing people are in need of entertainment but may be short of money they have made the tickets free but are supporting charities by asking for donations – Magic Me is this the current charity.